QUANTWIN

 Rehearsal Director: Kirin Espana

-Dramaturgy Consultant: Ludwig Felhofer
+Dramaturgy Consultant: Ludwig C. Lau

-Light - & Stagedesign: Max Windisch- Spoerk
+Set, Light - & Sounddesign: Max Windisch- Spoerk

-Robotic: creative robotics london
+Robotic: creative robotics london - Hooman Samani, Sania Akhond, Chandler Chang

 Costumes: Bianca Fladerer